 Problems in medical workflows are a key reason for rising healthcare costs globally, and there’s a high demand for better technical solutions.
 This two-year research project will contribute to solving many of these problems.
 In the case of a single patient, immersive technologies can be helpful firstly in diagnostics, then in planning the surgical procedure, and finally during the operation.
 In the bigger picture, virtual and mixed reality technologies can offer improvements and insight for quality control, educational methods, and scientific research.

 - Read the full press release by Tampere University

-- Learn more about using Varjo’s VR/XR for research and medical purposes
+- Learn more about using Varjo’s VR/XR for medical purposes